Charting the LifeCourse Framework

 Even though the framework was originally developed for people with disabilities, it is designed to be used universally by any family making a life plan, whether they have a member with a disability or not.

-Through the use of various LifeCourse Tools, the Individual with a disability or a special health care need will achieve self-determination, interdependence, productivity, integration, and inclusion in all facets of community life.
+Through the use of various Charting the LifeCourse Tools, the Individual with a disability or a special health care need will achieve self-determination, interdependence, productivity, integration, and inclusion in all facets of community life.

 For the families of those with a person with a disability or special health care need, families will be supported in ways that maximize their capacity, strengths, and unique abilities to best nurture, love, and support the individual to achieve their goal(s).